octosteve/octosteve.github.io/source/2016-05-22-ltrees-in-phoenix.html.markdown

 We didn't use an [Ecto.Type](https://hexdocs.pm/ecto/Ecto.Type.html) annotation, so we're using a "String" as far as Ecto is concerned.
 If I had any addition conversion so it played nice with my domain, I'd do it there.
 For instance, making it so users can give you something like "Technology > Computers > Programming > Elixir" and have it converted over to "technology.computers.programming.elixir" would be in an Ecto.Type.

 Found this interesting?
 Be sure to share it!
+You can find the code for it [here](https://github.com/StevenNunez/article_tracker_hd)

 <a href="https://twitter.com/share" class="twitter-share-button" data-text="Using LTrees in Phoenix.
 Hierarchical data in Postgres" data-via="_StevenNunez" data-size="large">Tweet</a>